kha1n3vol3/rama-aws-deploy/README.md

 ### Deploying a single-node Rama cluster

 This option deploys Zookeeper, Conductor, and one supervisor onto the same node.

+We recommend using a Graviton2 instance for testing (e.g., `t4g.2xlarge` with 32 GB RAM) and setting `volume_size_gb` at least 20 GB larger than the OS requirements (e.g., 50 GB total).

 1. Make sure you have your zip file of Rama and license downloaded.
 2. Create `rama.tfvars` at the root of your project to set Terraform variables.
 See `rama.tfvars.single.example`.
 There are several variables that are required to set.